Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Regret Guarantee and Sensitivity Analysis for Stage II

 where $\Tilde{C}^{(k)}$ is a predetermined room capacity defined as

-and $\pi_2^{(k)}\in\Pi^{(k)\star}_2$ is taken over all offline policies with full access to Stage I and Stage II information up to Day $k$, including the results caused by previous decisions before Day $k$, i.e., $B^{(k')}(\hat\pi_1)$, $z_i^{(1,k')}$ and $z_i^{(2,k')}$ for $k' <k$. \end{lemma} The proof relies on the careful control of our Stage I policy on the number of non-cancelled customers within a small range, which prevents overbooking while preserves a large proportion of Type I customers for Stage II on Day $k$.
-Moreover, due to the non-memorable nature of geometric duration and our capacity limit of $C/d$ on each day for the constant duration, we eliminate the risk of overbooking in future days caused by the current acceptance of walk-in customers, making the combination of “locally” optimal policy also globally optimal.
-Detailed proof is provided in Appendix \ref{appendix::decoupling}.
-Moreover, we remark that for the constant duration case, $C_0$ quantifies the loss due to the hard capacity constraint of providing $C/d$ rooms on each day, which may cause idle rooms for the first cycle of $d$ days.
+and $\pi_2^{(k)}\in\Pi^{(k)\star}_2$ is taken over all offline policies with full access to Stage I and Stage II information up to Day $k$, including results from previous decisions before Day $k$: $B^{(k')}(\hat\pi_1)$, $z_i^{(1,k')}$ and $z_i^{(2,k')}$ for $k' <k$. \end{lemma} The proof relies on two key observations.
+First, DASS-I's safety stock construction ensures that the number of confirmed Type I customers on Day $k$ stays within the conservative threshold $\hat{C}^{(k)}$ with probability at least $1-8T\exp(-\iota)$.
+This tight control prevents overbooking while preserving a large proportion of Type I customers for Stage II.
+Second, under geometric duration, the memoryless property implies that on Day $k$, the number of ongoing occupancies from previous days is independent of Day $k$'s acceptance decisions—each customer departs with probability $q$ regardless of when they checked in.
+For constant duration $d$, we enforce a fixed quota of at most $C/d$ acceptances per day, which similarly decouples across days by capping total occupancy at $C$.
+Together, these properties ensure that the single-day optimizer $\hat{\pi}_2^{(k)\star}$ acting on residual capacity $\tilde{C}^{(k)}$ achieves near-global-optimality.
+Detailed proof is in Appendix \ref{appendix::decoupling}.
+For constant duration, $C_0$ quantifies loss due to the hard capacity constraint of providing $C/d$ rooms on each day, which may cause idle rooms during the first $d$ days.